torpid-prey/ObChecked-docs/README.md

 # ObChecked Documentation
-Documentation and usage for the Tekla Structures Extension — ObChecked
+Documentation and usage for the Tekla Structures Extension — ObChecked, Published By Chloe Garcia

 Welcome to the documentation for **ObChecked**.
 This repository contains documentation and examples for **ObChecked**.